amruthapoojary/Areca_Health_Vision-arecanut-disease-detection/README.md

 **Areca_Health_Vision** is an AI-based web application designed to detect multiple diseases in **arecanut plants** at various growth stages.
-It helps farmers and researchers identify diseases early, recommends suitable pesticides or insecticides, and visualizes model decisions using Explainable AI (XAI) techniques.
+It helps farmers and researchers identify diseases early, recommends suitable pesticides or insecticides, and visualizes model decisions using Explainable AI techniques.

 ---